China–Lithuania relations: 21st century

 An independent 2022 poll commissioned by the Lithuanian Ministry of Foreign Affairs showed that the Lithuanian population overwhelmingly opposes the government's policies towards China.
 Only 13% of Lithuanians view the policies positively.
 Following the poll results, opposition parties have called on the government to respect popular opinion and repair ties with Beijing.
 Foreign Minister Gabrielius Landsbergis claimed that the survey question was not worded accurately enough, stating: "Lithuania has de facto never changed its policy on China.
 China has decided to apply unannounced, most likely illegal measures against Lithuania and the European Union. [...]
 I would probably ask whether Lithuania should support, agree with the aspiration of Taiwan's people to be called Taiwanese, instead of asking about Lithuania's policy on China."
 China's acting chargé d'affairs in Lithuania, Qu Baihua, responded by saying that unsanctioned visits by Lithuanian government officials that include agreements with sovereignty implications violate the One China policy that Lithuania agreed to.

+In November 2023, Landsbergis said that China and Lithuania were in talks about the normalization of relations and the return of ambassadors.
+A year later, following the defeat of the incumbent coalition in the 2024 Lithuanian parliamentary election, the new presumptive Prime Minister Gintautas Paluckas of the LSDP pledged to re-establish full diplomatic relations with China.
+Paluckas described the previous government's decision to allow a representative office under the Taiwanese title as a "grave diplomatic mistake", but declined to announce any plans on the office's future.
+In April 2024, two Lithuanian lawmakers belonging to the Inter-Parliamentary Alliance on China (IPAC) were reported to have been targeted by China's Ministry of State Security-linked hacking group APT31 APT31.
+In November 2024, Lithuania passed a law blocking Chinese access to wind and solar farms larger than 100 kW.
+The same month, Lithuania declared three Chinese diplomats personas non grata.
+Prime Minister-designate Paluckas claimed that he had not been informed about the decision to expel the diplomats.

+In 2021, Lithuania's former government allowed the establishment of a Taiwanese representative office in its capital, Vilnius, using the term "Taiwanese" in the office's English name.
+This decision prompted a diplomatic tussle with Lithuania, as Beijing strongly opposes any actions that appear to enhance Taiwan's international status or imply recognition of its sovereignty.

+In July 2025 Monday, Lithuania and the Philippines signed a memorandum of understanding to establish a security partnership, driven by shared concerns over perceived increasing aggression in their respective regions by states such as China.
+The agreement, signed in Manila by Lithuanian Defence Minister Dovilė Šakalienė and Philippine Defence Secretary Gilberto Teodoro Jr., seeks to enhance bilateral defence cooperation, with a particular focus on cybersecurity and collaboration in defence industries.
+In August 2025, China's Ministry of Commerce banned Lithuanians banks UAB Urbo Bankas and Mano Bankas AB from having any cooperation with individuals or institutions in China.